microsoft/windows-drivers-rs/crates/cargo-wdk/README.md

 ## Driver Package Signature Verification

-`signtool verify` requires the certificate to be installed as in the `Trusted Root Certification Authorities` for this verification to succeed.
-These tasks are not enabled by default as the default behavior of `WDR` is to sign with a generated test certificate.
-These test certificates are typically only installed into `Trusted Root Certification Authorities` on computers dedicated to testing drivers, and not personal development machines, given the security implications of installing your own root certificates.
+Verification using the `signtool verify` command requires the certificate to be installed in the development system's `Trusted Root Certification Authorities` to succeed.
+Therefore, the verification tasks are not enabled by default.
+However, verification can be enabled as follows:

-If you understand these implications, and have installed the test certificate, then you may validate the signatures as follows:

 ```pwsh
 cargo wdk build --verify-signature=true
 ```

+**NOTE**: The above command creates a **test certificate** in the `Trusted Root Certification Authorities` and uses the same certificate for the verification.
+The `build` command does not allow passing own certificates at the moment.